 - There have been complaints that the co-op portion of Mass Effect 3 is feeling the effects of this, with accusations that each expansion's new weapons and character classes are deliberately overpowered compared to the vanilla ones in order to encourage spending more in-game credits/Microsoft Points on equipment packs.

 - Pokémon is a variant case.
 While a form of power creep is occurring, for the most part the actual Pokémon species are not being obsoleted, as the base stat totals have actually remained fairly consistent across the generations.
 What has happened is the addition of passive abilities and new moves whose presence can render older strategies obsolete.
-However, these are often retrofitted onto existing Pokemon rather than being exclusive to new ones.
+However, these are often retrofitted onto existing Pokémon rather than being exclusive to new ones.
 Generally those that suffer the most are ones who don't really change across the generations and get "left behind".
-Wobbuffet, for example, which hasn't changed even slightly since Generation III, is no longer considered a Game Breaker and has been unbanned from standard play (although it's still considered a significant threat).
+Wobbuffet, for example, which hasn't changed even slightly since Generation III (aside from one of its moves, Encore, getting nerfed), is no longer considered a Game Breaker and has been unbanned from standard play (although it's still considered a significant threat).
 Other Pokémon that had dominated standard play in the past have sometimes been reclassed by the competitive community into lower tiers, thrown down into the little leagues so to speak, to keep them viable, a recent victim of this being good ol' Snorlax.
-On the other hand, some Pokémon have managed to remain viable in standard play throughout all the generations, such as Alakazam.
+On the other hand, some Pokémon have managed to remain viable in standard play throughout all the generations, such as Alakazam and Gengar.
 And some that had been considered worthless their whole existence receive shiny new moves and get thrust into the limelight.

 - Alakazam is actually kind of a strange case.
 It was one of the very best Pokémon of the first generation, but then steadily got worse as new generations came along and were increasingly hostile to Psychic-types.
 Then Generation V came and gave it Magic Guard, making it immune to passive damage.
 This alone made it one of the best Pokémon in the game again.
 Smogon talks about it here.